simpleanalytics/blog/_posts/2022-03-01-what-are-internet-cookies.md

 If you decide to move forward with tracking your users, you are obliged to:

-1. Tell that they installed cookies and clarify which ones they use
+1.  <mark>Tell that they installed cookies and clarify which ones they use</mark>
-2. Explain what the cookies are doing and why
+2.  <mark>Explain what the cookies are doing and why</mark>
-3. Get the user's consent to store a cookie in their browser
+3.  <mark>Get the user's consent to store a cookie in their browser</mark>

 You can provide his information in a cookie banner, which will be shown when a first-time visitor visits your website.
 It informs the visitor about the cookies and trackers your website uses and asks for the visitors' consent to store cookies in their browser.